 Completed in January 2002, the Fort Worth Central Station, located downtown at Ninth and Jones Streets, links neighborhood residents and visitors to employment centers, as well as to locations of cultural and recreational interest.
-The Fort Worth Central Station serves as the hub for several transportation modes including Amtrak, Greyhound, Trinity Metro's local buses, and commuter rail service between Fort Worth and Dallas, as well as to DFW International Airport.
+Central Station serves as the hub for several transportation modes including Amtrak, Greyhound, Trinity Metro's local buses, and commuter rail service between Fort Worth, Dallas, and DFW International Airport.